Gabri432/angular-personal-website/docs/assets/blog-content/stories/this-is-my-story.md

 <br /><br />
 In my Bachelor journey I have gathered a lot of friends and I got to know more in depth how computers work.
 Concepts like Operating Systems, Algorithms, CPU became so much clear and my passion for programming became a passion for Computer Science.
 <br /><br />
-I got also to know more in depth Java, and I am surprise about much I ended up liking it.
+I got also to know more in depth Java, and I am surprised about much I ended up liking it.
 <br />
 In the upcoming last two academic semesters I will get to know how computers comunicate to each others and what are the foundations of the Internet!